iCliniq Logo

 Introduction

-The liver is a vital organ in our body that performs essential biological functions, including detoxification of toxic substances, digestion, synthesis of proteins, and growth.
+The liver is a vital organ that performs essential biological functions, including detoxification of toxic substances, digestion, protein synthesis, and growth.
 It processes almost everything we consume (chemicals, alcohol, and medications) and makes them less toxic to the body through detoxification.
 However, in some cases, these toxic chemicals may cause severe damage and inflammation to the liver, known as toxic hepatitis (toxic liver disease).

 What Is Toxic Hepatitis?